 To the north lies Bird’s Head Peninsula and Cenderawasih Bay, while the south is home to Triton Bay; these destinations are known for their frequent whale shark sightings, authentic villages and wreck dives.

 Cenderawasih Bay hosts roughly 14,000 people living in the 72 villages within the park, but it is primarily known for sightings of the elusive whale shark, as these gentle creatures gather among the locals’ fishing platforms to feed on the small fry that escapes the nets.
-The fishermen believe they are under the protection of the spirits and hand feed them scraps: an amazing sight.
+The fishermen believe they are under the protection of the spirits.

 Triton Bay’s marine biodiversity counts 1,005 species of fish, 471 species of hard coral, and 28 species of mantis shrimp with everything from pygmy seahorses to wobbegong and epaulette sharks.
 Marine surveyors are still discovering fascinating new species here and in 2007, two of the first surveyed sites broke the world record for the most fish species recorded from a single dive site.

 West Papua and the surrounding islands are best visited between November and April.
-A tropical climate means rain is not unexpected, but typically in short spells followed by hot, sunny days.
+A tropical climate means rain in short spells and hot, sunny days.

 West Papua is accessed through either Kaimana airport (for Triton Bay) with flights from Jakarta via Sorong, or Nabire airport (for Cenderawasih Bay) with flights from Jakarta via Ambon.
 Upon arrival at the airport, your yacht’s crew will collect you for the transfer to the harbour.